carnegiemellonracing/driverless/driverless_ws/src/controls/docs/_build/html/_sources/source/explainers/overview.rst.txt

 Next Up
 -------

-To learn more about the controller, visit :doc:`here </source/reference/class/ControllerNode>`.
+To learn more about the controller, visit :doc:`here </source/explainers/controller>` for a detailed overview.

-To take a look at the code, check out *driverless_ws/src/controls/nodes/controller.cpp*.